1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > Krsna and works for Him only is certainly a liberated

-> rewards.
+> work.
 In the Bhagavatam, the cause of anxiety over the

-> result of an activity is explained as being due to one's
+> result of an activity is explained as being one's

 > functioning in the conception of duality, that is, without